inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 [hanni/3DVisualScripting](/inexorgame/code/tree/hanni/3DVisualScripting) |  [#99](/inexorgame/code/issues/99), [#111](/inexorgame/code/issues/111) | [@IAmNotHanni](/IAmNotHanni)

 # Introduction
 This article was written for readers without any technical knowledge of scripting.
 The objective is to introduce some important ideas behind scripting languages.
-This is the foundation for the understanding of Inexor's 3D visual scripting system.
+This will lay the foundation for the understanding of Inexor's 3D visual scripting system.

 ## What's a script?
-Scripts allow you to write program code without having to edit and recompile the source code.
-Scripts will not be compiled into an executable file, instead they will be processed by an [interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)).
-This means script code can be changed after the program in which the interpreter is embedded has been compiled.
+Scripts allow you to write or change your program without having to recompile the source code into a new executable file (like an .exe file).
+As instead, scripts are run by an [interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)).
+The executable file which contains this interpreter to make the script work is often referred as [runtime enviroment](https://en.wikipedia.org/wiki/Runtime_system).
+Once your runtime enviroment is set up and running you usually focus on writing scripts.
+Script code can be changed after the program in which the interpreter is embedded has been compiled.
 Script code can even be changed while the program is running.
+Changing the source code of your runtime enviroment and recompiling it should only be done when neccesary.
+The development of the scripting language and it's interpreter is usually not your job and is carried out by professionaly for you.

-[Scripting languages](https://en.wikipedia.org/wiki/Scripting_language) are usually easier and faster to learn than high level programming languages like C++.
+[Scripting languages](https://en.wikipedia.org/wiki/Scripting_language) are usually easier to understand and faster to learn than high level programming languages like C++.
 One of the most popular scripting languages is [JavaScript](https://en.wikipedia.org/wiki/JavaScript), which runs in your browser while you are reading this.
-Javascript made the development of modern websites possible and every popular website uses it today.
-After this the development of [NodeJS](https://nodejs.org/en/) had a big impact on developers because it makes it possible to use Javascript to write desktop applications.
+JavaScript made the development of modern websites possible and every popular website uses it today.
+JavaScript initially was designed for being used in websites but it quickly gained popularity in other fields of development due to the development of [NodeJS](https://nodejs.org/en/).
+NodeJS had a big impact on developers because it makes it possible to use JavaScript to write desktop applications!
 NodeJS runs on [Google's V8 engine](https://developers.google.com/v8/) which powers Google Chrome.
-Since [NodeJS](https://nodejs.org/en/) (see [[Inexor-Flex]]) is integrated into Inexor we have the full power of Javascript available as well.
+Since [NodeJS](https://nodejs.org/en/) is integrated into Inexor we have the full power of Javascript available as well.
+For further informations you should read about [[Inexor-Flex]].

 ## How are scripts being used in games?
-The big part of the game logic in modern games - from simple player interactions (for example a button that opens a door) to complex systems (for example artificial intelligence controllers) - is scripted.
-The biggest benefit of this is that the **development of the game itself (the map and its logic)** can be **separated** from the **development of the game engine!** The game engine delivers the tools which content creators then use.
+The logic of every modern game is created with scripts.
+One benefit of this is that the development of the game is separated from the development of the game engine!
+The engine developers create tools for game developers (level designers, content creators...).

 ![error: image not found!](https://raw.githubusercontent.com/inexorgame/visualisations/a10c0c475f5b663e13fb39b5404ca174ad887b04/wiki/scripting_illustration.png)

 **Scripts are essential for a dynamic gameplay design!**

 ## What are the benefits?
+Here's a list of reasons why we use JavaScript with NodeJS in Inexor:

 #### simplicity
+* Scripting languages are easier to learn and to understand than high level programming languages like C++.
-* Scripting requires less knowledge about the technical backgrounds.
+* Writing scripts requires less technical knowledge.
-* Javascript for example is easy to learn
-* The **scripting framework** gives you everything you need: events, functions, variables..
+* Important functions, events and variables are already put together for you by game engine developers in a so called _framework_.

-#### development speed
+#### productivity
-* You don't have to **recompile** your code into a new binary every time you've made a change.
+* You don't have to recompile your code into a new binary every time you've made a change.
-* You can test everything in **realtime**.
-You don't have to restart the game itself every time.
+* You can test your scripts in realtime because you don't have to restart your runtime enviroment.

+#### speed
-* Modern scripting languages offer code execution with a speed that is similar to assembly code.
+* Modern interpreters feature high speed script execution which is close to compiled code.

 #### security
-* Javascript code runs in a **sandbox** which acts like a security layer between script and your computer.
+* JavaScript code runs in a [sandbox](https://en.wikipedia.org/wiki/Sandbox_(computer_security)) which shields off your operating system.
-* Executing someone elses script is less dangerous than compiling and executing C/C++ code someone else!
-* The chance of a game crash is reduced.
-At worst your script won't work.

 #### portability
-* Scripts can be interpreted on every [platform](https://en.wikipedia.org/wiki/Computing_platform) (Windows, Linux, Mac..) where the required interpreter is available.
+* Scripts run on every [platform](https://en.wikipedia.org/wiki/Computing_platform) (Windows, Linux, Mac..) on which the interpreter is available.
-* You can test your script on one platform and be assured that it will work on every other platforms as well.
+* If you've tested your script on your platform you can rest assured that it will work on all other platforms as well.
-* Making sure your C/C++ source code works on other Platforms ("_porting_" the code) on the other hand is usually a (very) hard job.
+* There is no need to [port](https://en.wikipedia.org/wiki/Porting) your source code for a new platform.

 #### multithreading
-* Script tasks can be started in their own [thread](https://en.wikipedia.org/wiki/Thread_(computing)) which helps to distribute processor usage.
+* Scripts can be started in separate [threads](https://en.wikipedia.org/wiki/Thread_(computing)) which helps to distribute processor and memory usage.

 ## Example scripts
 Imagine you would like to add a button to your map that opens door 1 and plays a sound as soon as a player presses it.
 This could be done with the following script: